 - not pursuing the course of action; or

 - proceeding in a different way so that the conflict of interest does not arise; or

 - appointing further independent decision makers (if this is applicable); or

 - not appointing a particular person or requesting the person resign from the position.

 Check to see if your charity has a Conflict of interest clause in its rules (governing document, deed or constitution) and/or policies.
 It is good practice to have a conflict of interest clause in the rules and a conflict of interest policy, as they provide guidance about how to identity and disclose conflicts of interest.
 You can use the Example conflict of interest policy to help your charity develop a policy.

 Family member interests

-Family and whānau member interests are any interests that an officer’s immediate family, or their spouse/partner may have in the charity or the work that the charity does.
+Family and whānau member interests are any interests that a decision maker’ immediate family, or their spouse/partner may have in the charity or the work that the charity does.
 These interests may change over time, which is why it is important to continually review and update your conflict of interest register.